Country profiles

 Lower middle income countries:

-Neither the right to education, nor the right to higher education, are explicitly recognized in the key national legislation
+Neither the right to education in general (i.e. without reference to specific levels), nor the right to higher education, are explicitly recognized in the key national legislation

 The right to higher education is explicitly recognized in the key national legislation